Lamb v Camden LBC: Facts

-The plaintiff Mrs Lamb, who owned a house off Hamstead Heath in London, had let this property to a tenant and then travelled to America.
+The plaintiff Mrs Lamb, who owned a house off Hampstead Heath in London, had let this property to a tenant and then travelled to America.
 Whilst away, the defendant Camden London Borough Council carried out building works nearby which included the digging of a trench.
 This caused a water main to burst, which in turn caused subsidence.
 The house became uninhabitable and the tenant moved out.
 Mrs Lamb returned from America for six weeks to prepare the house for repair work and one of the things she did was to put all of the furniture into storage.
 She then returned to America.
 However, the house was now invaded by squatters who caused some £30,000 worth of damage.
 Having finally evicted the squatters and carried out the repair work, Mrs Lamb sued the council, who admitted liability for nuisance.
 There was thus no issue with the Council paying for the subsidence damage on its own (£50,000).
 The point of law which arose was whether Mrs Lamb could recover from the council the £30,000 due to the squatters' damage.